What Is a Ground Source Heat Pump?

 How Much Does a Ground Source Heat Pump Cost?

-• Total Installed Cost (Excluding Grants): For an average Irish home, the supply and full installation of a GSHP system typically ranges from €17,000 to €28,000.
+• Total Installed Cost (Excluding Grants): For an average Irish home, the supply and full installation of a GSHP system in 2026 typically ranges from €18,500 to €32,000.

-• Cost After Grant: The net cost to the homeowner typically ranges from €10,500 to €21,500, excluding necessary insulation or emitter upgrades.
+• Cost After Grant: The net cost to the homeowner typically ranges from €6,000 to €19,500, depending on whether boreholes or horizontal loops are used.

-• Running Cost Savings: Running costs are usually lower than air source systems.
-Average annual running costs for a well-insulated home often range from €500 to €900.
+• Running Cost Savings: Average annual running costs for a well-insulated home using a GSHP now range from €950 to €1,250 based on 2026 electricity rates.

 Are Ground Source Heat Pumps Worth It?